 The following procedure will take approximately 2-2.5 hours.
-Note sure before beginning the procedure that sufficient amounts of Linear Array Wash Buffer, Citrate Buffer, and Chromogen are available.
+Make sure before beginning the procedure that sufficient amounts of Linear Array Wash Buffer Citrate Buffer, and Chromogen are available.
 If not, contact the QA team to make or order more.
-The Linear Array procedure can accommodate 24 samples per tray, and no more than to vo trays can be run simultaneously in one shaking waterbath.
+The Linear Array procedure can accommodate 24 samples per tray, and no more than two trays can be run simultaneously in one shaking waterbath.
 If less than 24 samples are being run, leave empty wells between samples whenever possible to avoid spillover contamination.
 A single tray should contain only exemplar samples or evidence samples.
-Do not run evidence or exemplar sample types from the same case in one Linear Array experiment (e.g. staggering the run of 2 trays in one Linear Array experiment; one tray contains evidence from a given case, the other tray contains an exemplar sample from the same case).
+Do not run exemplars and evidence together in the same tray.
+Do not run evidence or exemplar sample types from the same case in one Linear Array experiment (e.g. staggering the run of 2 trays in one Linear Array experiment; one tray contains evidence from a given case, the other tray contains an exemplar sample from the same case.

+A. Hybridization

-- A. Hybridization - 1.
-Turn on the haking water bath to 55°C, at 50-70 rpm.
+- 1. Turn on the haking water bath to 55°C, at 50-70 rpm.
 Do not leave uncovered.
-Be sure that there is enough water covering the base of the bath before proceeding.

-There on the circulating stationary water bath to 45°C. Warm the Wash Buffer.

-Remove samples from storage, vortex and spin down in a centrifuge.
-Arrange your amplified samples in a tube rack, and fill out the Linear Array worksheet.
+Be sure that there is enough water covering the base of the bath before proceeding. - 2.
+Warm the Wash Buffer. - Remove samples from storage, vortex and spin down in a centrifuge.
+Arrange your amplified samples in a tube rack, and fill out the Linear Array worksheet. - 4.
 Using forceps, remove an appropriate number of Linear Array strips; arrange on a kimwipe, and label the clear end with a pen containing non-soluble ink so that the black bar is on the left side of the strip.
 Place the array strips in the 24-well tray in the same orientation.
 Cover the tray with the lid.
 Take care not to touch the stripes on the strips with gloves or scrape with forceps.